ActivitySim/activitysim/docs/core.rst

 Target is based on USS (Unique Set Size) as reported by psutil.memory_full_info.
 USS is the memory which is private to a process and which would be freed if the process were terminated.
-This is the metric that most closely matches the rather vague notion of memory "in use" (the meaning of which is difficult to pin down in operating systems with virtual memory where memory can (but sometimes can't) be swapped or mapped to disk.  ``hybrid_uss`` appears to perform best and is therefore the default.
+This is the metric that most closely matches the rather vague notion of memory "in use" (the meaning of which is difficult to pin down in operating systems with virtual memory where memory can (but sometimes can't) be swapped or mapped to disk.  ``hybrid_uss`` perform best and is therefore the default.

 Additional chunking settings: